LBI-DHP/MULTI2022/README.md

 * Edit > Globals: View and maintain things outside the hierarchy.
 * View > SPARQL Query: Perform a SPARQL query.

-The <em>search field</em> allows navigation within the hierarchy with auto complete support.
+The <em>search field</em> allows navigation within the composite clabject hierarchy with auto complete support.

-The <em>tree view</em> also allows for navigation within the hierarchy, with clabjects being represented by their local name and specialization indicated by ">".
-Objects are represented by a file symbol, classes by folders and metaclasses by double folders.
+The <em>tree view</em> also allows for navigation within the composite clabject hierarchy, with clabjects being represented by their local name and specialization indicated by ">".
+Objects are additionally marked by a file symbol, classes by folders and meta classes by double folders.

 Using the arrows, you can navigate <em>back and forth</em> (up to 10 times).

 The <em>model size</em> is displayed as the number of triples.

-The <em>derived clabject description</em> displays (not modifiable) asserted and derived facts of the current selected clabject.
-The blue coloured things are resources within the model that can be navigated to by clicking on them.
+The <em>derived clabject description</em> displays (not modifiable) asserted and derived facts of the currently selected clabject.
+The blue coloured things are resources within the composite clabject hierarchy that can be navigated to by clicking on them.
 For this demonstration, properties of the ddo: and n: namespaces are irrelevant, however, you may want to use them for navigation.

 The <em>asserted clabject description</em> displays (modifiable) asserted facts of the current selected clabject.
 You can add additional facts about the clabject by asserting triples and clicking the <em>synchronization</em> button.
 Do not change properties of the ddo: and n: namespaces!

-The difference between the <em>derived clabject description</em> and the <em>asserted clabject description</em> can be seen in the above figure by the fact that the derived SHACL property shape is shown in the former but not in the latter.
+The difference between the derived clabject description and the asserted clabject description is evident in the figure above, e.g. by the derived SHACL property form being displayed in the former but not in the latter.